-- Pharmacists Act, 1965, established to eliminate untrained medicine sellers in the drugs market. - Federal Environmental Protection Agency Decree (1992) promulgated to maintain good

-- environmental quality in the areas of related pollutants in Nigeria, such as hazardous substance, air and water quality, atmospheric protection and noise. - Petroleum Product and Distribution (anti-sabotage) Act, 1975, established to address offences of sabotage in respect of production and distribution of petroleum products. - Price Control Act, 1977, established to prescribe stiffer penalties and to make better provisions for the implementation of the price control scheme.
-Section 4,5,6, and 7 stipulate provision for the imposition of price control, fixing of controlled prices, prohibition of sales above controlled prices and hoarding of goods whose prices have been fixed or controlled respectively, such goods include - petroleum products, milk, bicycle and spare parts, etc. - The Pilgrims' Welfare Board Law, 1979, was established to protect and safeguard the interests and welfare of certain pilgrims making journeys to and from any place of pilgrimage approved by the Federal Government. - The Standard Organisations of Nigeria Law, 1984 enacted to protect consumers through standardized practices and productions by producers and manufacturers. - Rent Control and Recovery of Premises Act, 1985, establishing rent tribunals in all the states of the federation to protect consumers (tenants) from exploitative attitudes of some landlords. - Federal Road Safety Commission Act, 1988, enacted to prevent and minimize road accidents on highways, and for educating drivers, motorists and other members of the public, generally on the proper use of highways and to provide for other matters connected there with. - Federal Urban Mass Transit Agency Decree, 1993 promulgated to improve the commuting difficulties of workers in major urban centres in Nigeria.
+- ?
+Pharmacists Act, 1965, established to eliminate untrained medicine sellers in the drugs market. - ?
+Federal Environmental Protection Agency Decree (1992) promulgated to maintain good environmental quality in the areas of related pollutants in Nigeria, such as hazardous substance, air and water quality, atmospheric protection and noise. - ?
+Petroleum Product and Distribution (anti-sabotage) Act, 1975, established to address offences of sabotage in respect of production and distribution of petroleum products. - ?
+Price Control Act, 1977, established to prescribe stiffer penalties and to make better provisions for the implementation of the price control scheme.
+Section 4,5,6, and 7 stipulate provision for the imposition of price control, fixing of controlled prices, prohibition of sales above controlled prices and hoarding of goods whose prices have been fixed or controlled respectively, such goods include -petroleum products, milk, bicycle and spare parts, other - ?
+The Pilgrims' Welfare Board Law, 1979, was established to protect and safeguard the interests and welfare of certain pilgrims making journeys to and from any place of pilgrimage approved by the Federal Government. - ? but where redress is sought by tenants on hostile landlords, the law to some extent attends to help deter others from such hostile acts.